nikhil-garg/EMG_exp/README.md

 ```

 ## Scripting
-Pipelines can be used in Python scripts :
+Pipelines can also be used in Python scripts :
 ```python
 import random
 import numpy as np